 - Unashamedly outsourced everything that I was doing to people who were better at doing those things than me

-- Grown the business so that there was enough spare profit to support an overhead (me 👋)
+- Grown the business so that there was enough spare profit to support an overhead (me 👋).
+This also includes taking great leaps like shifting to Metal Business Kards, to enable safer, reliable and durable transactions.

 - Started designing my life so that I was doing things that brought me joy.
 Or to put it another way, my guiding light certainly for the past few years has been to “Build a life I don’t need a holiday from”